-1. Administration, Administrator(s) - as used in this Agreement means any individual or group of individuals employed by the Berryessa Union School District in an administrative position as defined in the Government Code Section 3540.1(g).
-2. Agreement, District, Association and Act - as used in this Agreement are defined in Article 1.1 of this Agreement.
+Administration, Administrator(s) -as used in this Agreement means any 1. individual or group of individuals employed by the Berryessa Union School District in an administrative position as defined in the Government Code Section 3540.1(g).
+Agreement, District, Association and Act - as used in this Agreement are 2. defined in Article 1.1 of this Agreement.
 3. Collaboration or Working on a Collaborative Basis - as used in this Agreement means a process in which administrators and unit members come together and discuss ideas and proposals in an open and forthright manner with the goal of solving problems through a team approach.
-Two principles are central to this process: the arrival at solutions to problems is based on the broadest possible consensus of the individuals involved; and the rights of those individuals who are of the minority opinion or position 4. are protected to as great an extent as possible.
-4. Collaborative Bargaining Team - The composition of the Collaborative Bargaining Team has an agreed upon number of administrators above hy Bargaining Team has an agreed upon number of administrators chosen by the District and an agreed upon number of unit members chosen by the Association.
+Two principles are central to this process: the arrival at solutions to problems is based on the broadest possible consensus of the individuals involved; and the rights of those individuals who are of the minority opinion or position are protected to as great an extent as possible.
+Collaborative Bargaining Team - The composition of the Collaborative 4.
+Bargaining Team has an agreed upon number of administrators chosen by the District and an agreed upon number of unit members chosen by the Association.
 The Collaborative Bargaining Team uses the interest-based collaborative process for negotiations and problem solving.
-5. Conferee - a conferee is a fellow faculty member, department head, 5. supervisor, administrator, organization representative, or other individual (Article 7.2.1).
-6. Designee $-$ as used in this Agreement means any individual chosen, either 0. on a one time or on an ongoing basis, by a manager to represent him/her in the labor management relationship created through this Agreement.
+Conferee - a conferee is a fellow faculty member, department head, 5. supervisor, administrator, organization representative, or other individual (Article 7.2.1).
+6. Designee - as used in this Agreement means any individual chosen, either on a one time or on an ongoing basis, by a manager to represent him/her in the labor management relationship created through this Agreement.
 7. Domestic Partner - Domestic partners, as defined under CalPERS Health Benefits Program, are same sex over the age of 18, or opposite-sex age 62 or older whose domestic partnership is registered with the Secretary of State.
 A "Declaration of Domestic Partnership" (DPA 680) form must be submitted to the Secretary of State.
 (The form is available at the county clerk offices and at the Office of the Secretary of State.)
 As of January 1, 2002, opposite-sex domestic partners with just one partner age 62 or older will also be eligible to register with the Secretary of State.
-8. Egregious - Remarkably bad; flagrant.
-9. Emorgonan as used in this A groomont means a sudden unexpected 9.
+Egregious - Remarkably bad; flagrant.
+8. 9.
 Emergency - as used in this Agreement means a sudden unexpected happening, or an unforeseen occurrence or condition, or a sudden or unexpected occasion for action.
-10 Unit Member - as used in this Agreement means any individual who is 10 employed by the Berryessa Union School District and is a member of the Certificated Bargaining Unit.
-11 11.
-Grievance - an allegation by a grievant that he/she has been adversely affected by a violation of the specific provision of the contract.
-Actions to affected by a violation of the specific provision of the contract.
+Unit Member - as used in this Agreement means any individual who is 10 employed by the Berryessa Union School District and is a member of the Certificated Bargaining Unit.
+11. Grievance - an allegation by a grievant that he/she has been adversely affected by a violation of the specific provision of the contract.
 Actions to challenge or change the policies of the District as set forth in the rules and regulations, or administrative procedures, must be undertaken through separate processes.
-(Article 7.3.1) sepurate processes.
-(Intere 7.5.1)
+(Article 7.3.1)